freifunk-gluon/gluon/docs/dev/uplink.rst

 After the VPN connection has been established, the node should be able to reach the mesh's DNS servers and use these for all other name resolution.

-If the device does not feature a WAN port, the LAN port is configured as WAN port.
-In case such a device has multiple LAN ports, all these can be used as WAN.
-Devices, which feature a "hybrid" port (labelled as WAN/LAN), this port is used as WAN.

-This behavior can be reversed using the ``single_as_lan`` site.conf option.
+If a device has only a single Ethernet port (or group of ports), it will be used as an uplink port even when it is not labelled as "WAN" by default.
+This behavior can be controlled using the ``interfaces.single.default_roles`` site.conf option.
+It is also possible to alter the interface assignment after installation by modifying ``/etc/config/gluon`` and running ``gluon-reconfigure``.

 Routing tables
 ~~~~~~~~~~~~~~